-(c) issue a safety standards certificate, annual inspection certificate, semi-annual inspection certificate or structural inspection certificate only on a form supplied to the inspection station by the Ontario Ministry of Transportation; and
+(c) issue a safety standards certificate, annual inspection certificate or semi-annual inspection certificate only on a form supplied to the inspection station by the Ontario Ministry of Transportation; and

-(d) issue a safety standards certificate, annual inspection certificate, semi-annual inspection certificate or structural inspection certificate for a vehicle inspected in accordance with the inspection requirements and complying with the performance standards prescribed by the Ontario Highway Traffic Act.
+(d) issue a safety standards certificate, annual inspection certificate or semi-annual inspection certificate for a vehicle inspected in accordance with the inspection requirements and complying with the performance standards prescribed by the Ontario Highway Traffic Act.

 There are many more requirements of the Act that a Motor Vehicle Inspection Station must abide by to maintain is status.
 The Hitch House is proud to continually exceed these requirements and be a licenced Motor Vehicle Inspection Station in the Province of Ontario.